 Physiological Responses in Dogs

 When dogs are relaxed and at ease, it’s often evident in their physiological responses.
 Research has shown that dogs, when petted in a familiar and comfortable environment, display decreased heart rates.
-Additionally, the levels of stress hormones, such as cortisol, are reduced, signifying relaxation and contentment.

 Positive Behavioral Responses